Position Opening – Youth Program Interns & Volunteers

 - Connect with kids – stragglers, chatterers.

-- Facilitate some games & activities in consultation with your lead.
+- Facilitate some games & activities in consultation with your Lead Instructor

-- Pay attention to each kid’s uniqueness and to group dynamics; be ready to share that with your lead in debriefs.
+- Pay attention to each child’s uniqueness and to group dynamics; be ready to share insights in daily staff debrief meeting.

 More about who we are: